Chief: Elmwood Park Officers Subdue Knife-Wielding Suspect Who Stabs Himself, Refuses To Relent

 "He remained combative the entire time," the chief said.

-The officers had to handcuff and strap Clark to a gurney so paramedics could stabilize him before heading to Hackensack University Medical Center, he added.
+The officers had to handcuff and strap Clark to a gurney so paramedics could stabilize him before heading to St. Joseph's Regional Medical Center, where Foligno said he underwent emergency surgery.

 Then they exhaled.